General

 One of the factors that contributed to the emergence of pinball as a popular game was its accessibility.
 Unlike other forms of entertainment, such as gambling or sports, pinball appealed to a wide range of individuals, regardless of age or skill level.
 The rules were straightforward – players used a plunger to launch a metal ball onto a playfield filled with obstacles and targets, aiming to score points by keeping the ball in play for as long as possible.
 This simplicity made pinball an easy game to pick up, providing instant gratification and enjoyment for players of all backgrounds.

-See also Is Lane Splitting Legal In New York
+See also A Boogie Concert In New York

 Pinball’s Association with Gambling and Organized Crime